booo/node-bitcoin-p2p/README.md

 bundled with the `node-leveldb` NPM module and is therefore installed automatically.
 No manual steps should be necessary.

-### MongoDB (optional)
+### MongoDB (deprecated)

-If you wish to use a MongoDB database (most users will want to just use the built-in database), you need to setup a MongoDB server.
+If you wish to use a MongoDB database, you need to setup a MongoDB server.
 This can be done using any method.

+Note that we don't recommend using MongoDB.
+We see BitcoinJS as a special purpose database server, so having a general purpose database server behind introduces tremendous overhead.
+For more information on how to query BitcoinJS in LevelDB mode, please refer to the wiki.

 ## Installation